 Start using Cloud Monitoring

-There is a short video, "Getting Started," that will get you started with Cloud Monitoring.
+The short video, "Getting Started", will get you started with Cloud Monitoring.

 To use Google Cloud Monitoring, follow these steps: